SGM Herbert A. Friedman (Ret.)

 Frederick “Bert” Johnston was born in Atlanta and at later the family moved to Tampa.
 His father was a photographer by trade and the family opened Johnston Lithograph and Engraving.
 After high school he went to the University of Florida and received his degree in chemical engineering.
 After college he moved to Rochester and worked for Eastman Kodak, which is where he met and married Jean Bonham.
 While at Kodak he worked with lithography, engraving, and photography and received several patents.
 He sold the rights to those patents to Kodak for $1 each.

-Bert joined the army during WWII, and as because of his knowledge of printing and engineering was invited to join the OSS.
 He worked in the documents section on the OSS in Washington D.C. during WWII.
-He was a master engraver and printer by trade, so his skills were used for counterfeiting passports, watermarks, stamps, Japanese propaganda notes, etc. He spent the war in Washington DC.
+Although hired as a photographer and chemist, he was also a master engraver and printer, so his skills were used for counterfeiting passports, watermarks, stamps, Japanese propaganda notes, etc. He spent the war in Washington DC.
 At one time there was a plan to send him to Europe, but he was probably too valuable to lose.
 While in Washington he did much, if not all the detailed work on many of the counterfeit printing plates that were made.
 At one point he claimed that he had difficulty telling the counterfeit from the genuine products because of their quality and the fact that the exact same paper and inks that were used to create the originals were used in his reproduction.

 Unlike agent Riddick above, Bert Johnston was proud of his wartime work for the Office of Strategic Services.
 He told his grandson Chuck Wynn that he enjoyed visiting schools and organizations and telling them about his counterfeiting career.
 Because he often told his audience that he had counterfeited banknotes during the war, he was occasionally visited by the secret service at his printing shop.
 They kept a close eye on known counterfeiters, even if a government employee and they knew he had the ability and tools to counterfeit American money.